coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/10.configuration-store/businessmap/contacts2accounts/corebosstore.md

 </map>
 ```

-This script will add the “converted from” field present in the mapping and the action link on Contacts.
+This script will add the "converted from" field present in the mapping and the action link on Contacts.

 ```php
 <?php